-Let’s talk about the weather during Springtime.
-Well, the first thing you can do this Spring in Malta is: to ditch all those extra layers.
-As I said earlier, daytime temperatures vary from 18C in March and creep up to a decent 23°C in May.
-So the next thing you’ll want to do is sunbathe, and another thing you can do during Springtime.
-The sun is extreme, with UV levels rising to a 9 (very high).
+Let’s talk about the weather during Springtime shall we?
+Daytime temperatures vary from 18C in March and creep up to a decent 23°C in May.
+So if you’re wondering whether you can sunbathe during Spring!
+It’s a yes from me.
+Oh, but I must warn you though: the sun is extreme – UV levels rise to a 9 (very high).
 Sunscreen is, therefore, a must.
-Where skincare is concerned, it’s a case of being safer than sorry.
 The rainfall for March is 37mm, 20 mm in April and only 7mm in May.
 Whether or not you can swim in April or even May is entirely up to you.
 The sea temperature is 15°C and 18°C, respectively.
 So the real question becomes: Can you swim in the sea?
 Now is probably a good time to tell you that night-time temps dips down to 10°C March, 12°C in April and 15°C in May.

 Spring in Malta: Outfit Ideas to Pack

 What not to miss this Spring in Malta

 Now onto the good stuff!
 All you can do during Spring in Malta.
 You ready?